-- 6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness. - 1.
-Abolish artificial sub-divisions of VWH. - 2.
+6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.

+- 1. Abolish artificial sub-divisions of VWH. - 2.
 Delete 850 houses at East of Harwell Campus on the North Wessex AONB. - 3.
 Reduce the scale of Valley Park with North West Valley Park from 3,350 towards the figure of 2,150 that applied before the increase of 1,200 stemming from the SHMA. - 4.
 Delete 200 houses West of Harwell. - 5.
 Review alternative sites in VWH and SODC that could accommodate these changes. - 6.
 If this review cannot find alternative sites, reduce 850 houses at East of Harwell Campus, 1,200 houses at Valley Park (both sections) and 200 houses at West of Harwell to 'reserve' status in the Local Plan, to be built only if the employment numbers on which the SHMA is based are realised in practice after ca. 2025.

-7. If your representation is seeking a modification, do you consider it necessary to part of the examination? articipate at t he oral No, I do not wish to participate at the oral examination Yes, I wish to poral examination • the 8.
-If you wish to participate at the oral part of the examination, please outline why yo be necessary: ou consider t his to To explain adequately our concerns and represent the views of others in our community Please note the Inspector will determine the most appropriate procedure to adopt to have indicated that they wish to participate at the oral part of the examination. hear those who Signature: Date: 16 Dec.
-2014
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+To explain adequately our concerns and represent the views of others in our community.

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

+Signature: Date: 16 Dec.
+201